ranmocy/web-stub/README.md

 # Usage

 Clone this library to local `git clone https://github.com/ranmocy/web-interface.git`.
-Setup your IDE to add `web-interface/js` folder to be a library.
+Setup your IDE to add `web-interface/js` folder or any JS file under it to be a library.
 Note: Do not include this folder to your production code.
 This is for IDE only.

 WebStorm: